giuseppe-gio/Flask-Airbnb-Clone/README.md

 # Flask-Airbnb-Clone
 Airbnb clone that shows real listings via a web scaper

+* CURRENTLY WORKING ON A COMPLETE HTML RESPONSIVE REVAMP

 ## Installation

 To run the app flawlessly, satisfy the requirements